 Several characters and equipment items were banned in Super Smash Bros.
-4. The Critical-hit capability and Explosive perfect shield bonus effects are entirely disallowed and cannot be used with any compromise; Little Mac and Cloud, who were once entirely removed, are now allowed with certain restrictions on their equipment setups.
+4. The Critical-hit capability and Explosive perfect shield bonus effects are entirely disallowed and cannot be used with any compromise.
+Little Mac and Cloud were once completely banned, but are now permitted with certain restrictions on their equipment setups.

 In recent months, trainers have begun unofficially “banning” S and A+ tier characters (as per the amiibo tier list) from tournaments to encourage experimentation with a wider variety of fighters.
 As a result of this trend, Wario, Ken, and Shulk (among many others) have received additional representation.